profsmith89/ctps/_sources/ales-c01.md

 my_book = input('What book would you like to read? ')
 my_open_book = open('txts/' + my_book)

+# Print every line in the book
 while True:
     the_line = my_open_book.readline()
     print(the_line, end='')

+    # Check for EOF
     if the_line == '':
-        # We've read the entire book!
-        print("\nThe End.")
         break

     my_open_book.close()

+print("The End.")
 ```

 Yuk.
 We got a `ValueError: I/O operation on closed file.`

-Notice that there's very little difference between the first and second pieces of code.
+Notice that there's very little difference between the last two code blocks.
 Basically, four little spaces.
 This is a nightmare waiting to happen.

 To avoid such nightmares, Python provides us with a piece of syntactic sugar that lets us automatically include a `close` with each `open`.
 It accomplishes this by turning the `open` into a `with-as` [compound statement](https://docs.python.org/3/reference/compound_stmts.html).